mark-cooper/collectionspace-app/README.md

 License
 ---

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ---